pretix/pretix/doc/api/resources/event_meta_properties.rst

 required                              boolean                    If ``true``, an event can only be taken live if the
                                                                  property is set.
-In event series, it's always optional to set a value for individual dates protected                             boolean                    If ``true``, this property can only be changed by organizer-level administrators filter_public                         boolean                    If ``true``, this property will be shown to filter events in the public event list and calendar public_label                          string                     Public name of the property
+In event series, it's always optional to set a value for individual dates protected                             boolean                    If ``true``, the value for an event can only be changed by organizer-level administrators filter_public                         boolean                    If ``true``, this property will be shown to filter events in the public event list and calendar public_label                          string                     Public name of the property